augelloantonio/buyit/TESTING.md

 During the testing I used Chrome Developer tools to test the responsive design on different size and the features of the page on different width.

+### Test Driven Developement

 Chrome Developer tools was used during the developing process to test HTML, CSS, JavaScript and jQuery.

 Javascript and jQuery testing was done by using the ```console.log('function called')``` code in the function i wanted to check or by using the DOM.

+For JavaScript validation testing I used ["JSHint"](https://jshint.com/) with whom I checked the presence of unused variable and code errors.